ckoyuncu/topicmodeling/README.md

 # topicmodeling
-Repo that contains the code for Master's Thesis about Topic Modeling.
+Repo that contains the scripts for Research Master's Thesis about Topic Modeling.

 # includes